have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 1 Windows computer to display the Newcastle game (as host)\
 1 Windows / Linux computer to run the script (as client)

-The host machine must have a NIC that allows wake on lan.
+The host machine must have a NIC that allows Wake On Lan.
 Otherwise you will have to manually turn on the machine yourself before running the script

 Both machines will need `SSH`\
 For most Linux distros it should be installed by default.
 If not you can run `sudo apt-get install openssh-client`\